/ Updated 22 Apr 2026 45 min read / ,

 Disclaimer

-• This audit was AI-assisted using Claude Code against Laravel Framework v13.4.0.
+• This audit was AI-assisted using Claude Code against Laravel Framework v13.4.0 with later spot-checks against v13.6.0.
 Every finding includes the exact file path and method name so you can verify it yourself.

 • I have not tested every suggested fix in production.
 Some may have trade-offs or edge cases I haven't considered.